qbzhao/BCPF/README.md

 In this package, we used the tensor toolbox 2.5, which is downloaded from (http://www.sandia.gov/~tgkolda/TensorToolbox)

 The tools for visualization of tensor with voxels is from Tensorlab (http://www.tensorlab.net/)

+Referecne:
+  Q. Zhao, L. Zhang, and A. Cichocki.
+Bayesian CP factorization of incomplete tensors with automatic rank determination.
+IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI), 37(9):1751–1763, 2015.